UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 ## Usage

 Whisper can be run as a command-line tool or as a Python library.
+An interactive Whisper GUI can be run by running the following command on terminal: `whisper-gui.sh`.

 ### Command-line